Eva van Ooijen

 KunstpodiumT (2024)

-For this exhibition, I contemplated ULRIXA’s oeuvre.
+For this exhibition, Eva van Ooijen contemplated the artist oeuvre.
 When looking at established artists, their body of work always seems organised and logical.
 If there are any twists and turns, there is an explanation.
-Thinking back on the 20 years of my career and trying to find a red thread through it, the works that kept popping up into my head were the ones that I was ashamed of.
+Thinking back on her ten-year career and trying to find a red thread through it, Eva found that the works that kept resurfacing in her mind were the ones she felt ashamed of.

-I decided to make a new work for this exhibition using one of these unsatisfactory pieces and asked all other participating artists to share one piece of work that they were not happy with/ashamed of.
+She decided to create a new piece for this exhibition using one of these unsatisfactory works and invited all participating artists to share a piece they were unhappy with or ashamed of.

-I approached these works as an archive, trying to find a new connection to them by intuitively molding them into new works.
-With the time pressure of making these works, the possibility of shame and failure were always lurking in my mind.
+Eva approached these works as an archive, trying to find a new connection to them by intuitively molding them into new works.
+With the time pressure of making these works, the possibility of shame and failure were always lurking in her mind.

-In this installation, I not only challenge the artist oeuvre but also the exhibition format.
-Because what is an exhibition anyway?
-A short moment in time, of which only pictures will be left.
-I decided to get ahead of that, the works already in a storage unit, only part of them visible.
-The documentation of the exhibition is also on show.
+In this installation, Eva van Ooijen challenges not only the notion of an artist's oeuvre but also the exhibition format.
+After all, what is an exhibition?
+A brief moment in time, of which only photographs remain.
+Anticipating this, she displayed the works already in a storage unit, with only parts of them visible.
+The documentation of the exhibition itself where also on show.

 It’s a Bird.
 No, it’s a Swan.
 An attempt to capture Loes.